PCJones/ultimate-splinterlands-bot/README.md

 - `ERC_THRESHOLD=80` If your energy capture rate goes below this the bot will stop fighting with this account until it's above again.
 Set to 0 to disable

+- `ERC_REGEN=true` Disable/Enable ERC regeneration function.

+- `ERC_REGEN_LIMIT=100` If your energy capture rate is not yet above this, the bot will not fight with this account until it's reach the pre-set parameter.

 - `CLAIM_SEASON_REWARD=false` Disable/Enable season reward claiming

 - `CLAIM_QUEST_REWARD=true` Disable/Enable quest reward claiming